AviatrixSystems/Docs/HowTos/simpletransit.rst

 =================================================================
-How to Connect Office to Multiple AWS VPCs Leveraging AWS Peering
+How to Connect Office to Multiple AWS VPCs with AWS Peering
 =================================================================

 This document describes a common use case where a customer